Chapter 8 – Learning Management Systems

 - Reflection video – Using your webcam, record yourself discussing the following:

-- Which LMS did you use to create a course shell and add content?
+- Discuss the experience created your LMS.
 What LMS have you had experience with in the past?

 - Create or Join Class